raganwald/raganwald.github.com/_posts/2015-02-07-tail-calls-defult-arguments-recycling.md

 ---

-This post was extracted from the in-progress book, [JavaScript Allongé, The "Six" Edition][ja6].
+This post was extracted from a draft of the book, [JavaScript Allongé, The "Six" Edition][ja6].
 The extracts so far:

 * [OOP, Javascript, and so-called Classes](http://raganwald.com/2015/05/11/javascript-classes.html),
 * [Left-Variadic Functions in JavaScript](http://raganwald.com/2015/04/03/left-variadic.html),